rajaramtt/angular-useful-extensions/README.md

-I find Some of the very useful most popular Angular extensions
+These Angular extensions are most popular (and some of my favorite), And It's Very useful and speeds up your Angular Development.

 ## Extensions Included